-- 11.10.
-Parks and public gardens are high quality multifunctional spaces which are often used for walking and other forms of recreation.
-They usually serve wide areas and a contribution will be sought where there is a deficit in the local area. - 11.11.
-Parks and public gardens may have a number of footpaths and cycle routes through the area to enable a number of different uses.
-These pathways should be well lit, accessible and designed to have a minimal number of junctions and crossovers to provide easy access for users.
-On larger areas of parkland, carparking may be required along with associated features such as benches and formal planting. - 11.12.
+- 11.11.
+Parks and public gardens are high quality multifunctional spaces which are often used for walking, events, festivals and other forms of community based recreation.
+They usually serve wide areas and a contribution will be sought where there is a deficit in the local area. - 11.12.
+Parks and public gardens should be highly accessible local spaces with attractive, easily identifiable entrances.
+These spaces should include a variety of planting and trees suitable for the location and should be designed to Green Flag standards.
+These spaces may have a number of footpaths and cycle routes through the area to enable a number of different uses.
+These pathways should be well lit, provide a sealed surface, be accessible and designed to have a minimal number of junctions and crossovers to provide easy access for users.
+Lighting should take account of ecological corridors and impact on the landscape.
+On larger areas of parkland, car-parking may be required along with associated features such as bandstands, water features, artwork, café outlets, play or exercise opportunities, benches and formal planting. - 11.13.
 Provision of parks and public gardens will not be sought in rural areas.